The Halluci Nation: Artistry

-Film and television

-The song "Electric Pow-wow" was featured on the television show Chance, starring Hugh Laurie and Ethan Suplee.
-It appeared in S1 E:4,5 and 10.

-In 2017, the band's song "Sila" was featured in the Thoroughbred's trailer.
+In other media

 The band was featured prominently in the 2017 music documentary When They Awake, by filmmakers P. J. Marcellino and Hermon Farahi.
 The film was the opening night gala selection at the 2017 Calgary International Film Festival.

-In 2020, the Showtime mini-series The Good Lord Bird prominently featured "Electric Pow Wow Drum" (from the 2013 self-titled album) in their trailer and the soundtrack.
-That same year, the song "Sisters" was featured in the third season of the Netflix series Kipo and the Age of Wonderbeasts.

-The Halluci Nation co-composed music for the sitcom Rutherford Falls, which premiered on NBC's streaming service Peacock in April 2021.
-The show centers on relationships between members of a northeastern town and a fictional Native American tribe.

-Also in 2021, The Halluci Nation songs "R.E.D." and "Stadium Pow Wow (feat.
-Black Bear)" were featured on Hulu's streaming show Reservation Dogs, a show about four Indigenous teenagers living on a reservation in Oklahoma.
+The Halluci Nation co-composed music for the sitcom Rutherford Falls, which premiered on Peacock in April 2021.
+The show centers on relationships between members of a fictional northeastern US town and a fictional Native American tribe.
+The songs "R.E.D." and "Stadium Pow Wow (feat.
+Black Bear)" were featured on the second season of Reservation Dogs.

+The song "Electric Pow Wow Drum" was featured in three episodes of the 2016 television series Chance and in the trailer and soundtrack of the 2020 miniseries The Good Lord Bird.
+The song "Sisters" was featured in the third season of Kipo and the Age of Wonderbeasts.

-In 2023, the movie Killers of the Flower Moon by renowned director Martin Scorsese prominently featured "Stadium Pow Wow (feat.
-Black Bear)" in its second trailer.
+The song "Sila" was featured in the trailer for the 2017 film Thoroughbreds and "Stadium Pow Wow (feat.
+Black Bear)" was featured in the second trailer for the 2023 film Killers of the Flower Moon.

 Activism

-The band found its roots when Bear Witness and Ian Campeau realized their home city of Ottawa had dance nights that represented every culture there but their own, so deciding to, "throw a party," was more than just for fun—these Electric Pow Wows were to portray their Aboriginal culture within urban centres where historically, its involvement has been erased.
-Thus, the band has been involved in activism from its very origin.
+Bear Witness explained in a 2013 interview that the group had formed to throw parties for their community, and that in itself had political aspects: "To take over and Indigenize the club space is a really political act [...]
+As First Nations people everything we do is political".
+Bear Witness's mother had been an activist, and he drew upon that background when he created the multimedia shows for their parties, which "recontextualized stereotypical depictions of Indigenous peoples".

+In a 2013 interview, DJ NDN explained: "I'm Ojibway, Anishinaabe.
+The other two guys, Dan [DJ Shub] and Bear, are both Cayuga [...]
+Historically, we're enemies.
+So together, in forming this group, that's a nation-to-nation relationship".
+He put forward that nation-to-nation conversations and relationships have to be held federally between "the settler nations and the First Nations".

-They have been vocal supporters of Idle No More, a peaceful revolution launched in November 2012 to protest the Harper government's introduction of Bill C-45, which critics, including many First Nations people, claimed threatened both the environment and Aboriginal sovereignty.
+The group have been vocal supporters of the Idle No More movement, a peaceful revolution launched in November 2012 to protest the Harper government's introduction of Bill C-45, the Jobs and Growth Act, which critics, including many First Nations people, claimed threatened both the environment and Aboriginal sovereignty.
+According to Levine, their song "The Road" provided a "catalyzing soundtrack to the Idle No More movement", advocating in favor of "Indigenous peoples reclaiming the land, moving to reverse the ongoing dispossessions of the settler state".
+The track recalls journeys such as the 1978 Longest Walk protest march from Alcatraz to Washington.

-In 2013, they issued a public statement asking non-aboriginal fans to refrain from cultural appropriation by not wearing headdresses and war paint to their shows.
-Furthermore, Campeau filed a human rights complaint against an amateur football club in Ottawa that was using "Redskins" as its club name.
-Also, through its piece "The Road", the band provided "catalyzing soundtrack to the Idle No More movement sweeping across Turtle Island", advocating in favor of "Indigenous peoples reclaiming the land, moving to reverse the ongoing dispossessions of the settler state".
-The track has made some recall a series of walks along roads, like the "Longest Walk" from Alcatraz to Washington in 1978.
+A Tribe Called Red gained media attention in 2013 when they issued a public statement asking non-aboriginal fans to refrain from cultural appropriation by not wearing headdresses and war paint to their shows.
+Afterwards, a number of music festivals enacted "no headdress" policies.
+Also that year, Campeau (DJ NDN) filed a human rights complaint against an Ottawa amateur football club that was using "Redskins" as its club name; the name was eventually changed to "Eagles".